dapperfu/pydarknet2/README.md

 | ```DARKNET_WEIGHT_DIR``` | Directory for downloaded weights.      | ```${DARKNET_ROOT}/weights```                        |
 | ```DARKNET_WEIGHT_URL``` | Base URL to where to download weights. | ```https://functionalsafety.tech/darknet_weights/``` |

-The default configuration values for ```pydarknet``` can be controlled through environmental variables.
-This allows you to have multiple darknet installations and builds:

     DARKNET_ROOT